bittiez/UO-Iso-Tile-Slicer/README.md

 3. Wait for it to complete.
 There will be a few useless empty tiles, this is normal and could be fixed if someone was really bothered about it.

 By default they will be in a folder named `out`.
+There is also a layout.html file to help visualize the layout.

 ## Other options??
 There are a few, play with them if desired, I can't promise the outcome will be desired.